Continuous deployment of containerized applications using GitLab

 Note

-To get the Kubernetes service account token:
+To get a Kubernetes service account token:

 - Create a service account.